neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_cooperation.md

 ---
 > ⏳ 5 min

-***Q4: Explain a potential function for grouping based on both these results that you collected, and a consideration of the trade-off between feeding and vigilance behaviors.***
+***Q4: Explain a potential function for grouping.
+Formulate the explanation based on these results that you collected, and on the trade-off between feeding and vigilance behaviors.***

 ⏸️ PAUSE here for class-wide discussion